 Double consonants in Italian

 Italian has many geminates, or double consonants.
-Whenever you see a double consonant, you need to hold it a little bit longer than a single one.
-For example, casa (house) has a shorter "s" sound, while cassa (crate) will be pronounced more like "cas" + "sa," with the "s" being pronounced for longer.
+Whenever you see a double consonant, you need to hold it longer than a single one.
+For example, sete (thirst) has a shorter “t” sound, while sette (seven) will be pronounced more like set + te, with the “t” being pronounced for longer (and the first “e” for shorter!).

 Accent marks in Italian